Estate Planning in the Digital Age: Why Waiting Is the Worst Strategy

 Why Education Beats Reaction

 Education is the antidote to procrastination.
-As estate planning attorney Michaelangelo emphasized, the most powerful thing you can do is understand your options before you're forced into choosing between them.
+As estate planning attorney Michelangelo Mortellaro emphasized, the most powerful thing you can do is understand your options before you're forced into choosing between them.
 Instead of reacting during a crisis, proactive families are asking the right questions early: What happens if I’m incapacitated?
 Who will take care of my children?
 What if my heirs are in debt, divorcing, or struggling with addiction?

 Being informed allows you to choose strategies that offer flexibility, control, and protection.
 It also empowers family members to have necessary (albeit difficult) conversations while everyone is still healthy and capable.
 Whether it’s updating a will, setting up a trust, or understanding how a Lady Bird deed works—these are topics that deserve attention before they become urgent.